Stratham-Newfields Veterinary Hospital

 Picture

 2 weeks post-op.
-She was back to eating dry food (her choice) and stopping pulling her hair out (an atypical response to the chronic pain).
+She was back to eating dry food (her choice) and stopped pulling her hair out (an atypical response to the chronic pain).

 Stratham-Newfields Veterinary Hospital, 8 Main Street, Newfields NH 03856